-Managing a Friendship when you sit on the same Board
+Managing a Friendship when you share the same Board

 A friend of mine (lets call her Jane) recently told me about a situation she is experiencing on one of her boards.
 Her fellow board member and friend of hers (who we will call Sarah) has recently become the Chair.